 After this, things got really exciting as we approached Raqchi.
 Raqchi is about 110 km from Cusco and I can recommend this as a day trip.
 We had little time as our tour guide guided us through the main ruins, but the complex is massive and I wish I would have had more time to wonder off and explore on my own.

-But then again, if I hadn’t been on this cultural bus trip from Puno to Cusco, I wouldn’t have known about it.
+But then again, if I hadn’t been on this tourist bus from Puno to Cusco, I wouldn’t have known about it.

 So, what is so great about Raqchi in Peru?